A Story of Plagiarism Gone Wrong

 Thirdly, my school is Moi Girls, not Lugulu Girls.

-Finally, I don't have a pink dress and am dark-skinned.
+Finally, I don't have a pink dress, and I am dark-skinned.
 Therefore, I can't be the brown-complexion girl you met wearing a pink dress.

-Her letter stressed Robert, and he took it to Chris to ask him what he had done wrong; and Chris was surprised Robert had copied his letter word-by-word.
+Her letter stressed me, so I took it to Chris to ask him what I had done wrong.
+He was surprised I had copied his letter word-by-word.

-"You should have changed names of people and places," Chris advised him.
+"You should have changed names of people and places," Chris said.